 - The ability to cope with surge power – it is important that the device is capable of supporting “surge” power to prevent the inverter and battery from being overloaded by transitory, high loads created by the electrical appliances being powered by the inverter.

 - Physical size and weight – with space often at a premium in motor vehicles it is important to select an inverter that can easily be accommodated in the space available.
 In some cases, it may be worth paying a little more for a more efficient device that is slightly smaller.

 - Inverter efficiency – converting the current from DC to AC generates heat which leads to a loss in efficiency, measured as a percentage of power-in versus power-out.
 Thus, a more efficient unit can often deliver the same output power in a smaller package.

 - Ensuring the correct battery rating – it is important that the vehicle or slave battery has sufficient power to support the output of the inverter.
 A rough estimation of what the battery’s current rating should be can be made by dividing the overall power consumption by 10.
 So, if the overall power required by all devices simultaneously connected to the inverter is 1,000W, the battery should be capable of delivering 100 amps.

-- Operating Time – In matching the vehicle’s battery to the inverter output, it is important to factor in the time that the device will have to deliver power to all the connected appliances.
+- Operating Time – in matching the car’s battery to the inverter output, it is important to factor in the time that the device will have to deliver power to all the connected appliances.
 This is determined by dividing the battery’s capacity, measured in Amp Hours (AH), by the total power consumption of all the appliances connected to the inverter.

-While installing a car power inverter may be as simple as plugging the device into the auxiliary power socket of the vehicle, some devices may have to be wired into the car’s electrical circuit – for which manufacturers normally supply easy to follow installation instructions.
+While installing the best car power inverter may be as simple as plugging the device into the auxiliary power socket of the vehicle, some devices may have to be wired into the car’s electrical circuit – for which manufacturers normally supply easy to follow installation instructions.